Winter's here, but there's still so much to do on a winter vacation, whether it's for a week, weekend, or just a day!

 - Massanutten Resort - From Snow Sports to an Indoor Water park - another great water park, this one in the Blue Ridge Mountains.

-3) Take the Polar Plunge or participate in another area event!
+Take the Polar Plunge or participate in another area event!
+Check out this link:

 The Polar Plunge is your chance to check out frigid water temps and raise money for the special Olympics, while Restaurant Week allows you to dine like a king at top Virginia Beach restaurants for less.

-4) Visit a museum - avoid the crowds by visiting off-season!
-Plus, most of them are inside where it's warm...
+Visit a museum - avoid the crowds by visiting off-season!
+Plus, most of them are inside where it's warm... like the Virginia Aquarium, Nauticus, the Virginia Air & Space Museum in Hampton Roads, or Richmond attractions like the Virginia Museum of Fine Arts and the Virginia Historical Society.

 Virginia Beach Family Fun